simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 #### Integration and Compatibility

-All three tools support a wide range of platforms and operating systems, making them versatile and flexible.
+All three tools support many platforms and operating systems, making them versatile and flexible.
 However, **Chef** has the deepest integration with cloud platforms, such as AWS and Azure.
 It also provides a comprehensive set of tools for managing infrastructure as code, making it a popular choice for cloud-native applications.

 #### Community and Support